-So I thought, and thought, and looked and searched, and some trials and mistakes later, I found my personal chef business.
+So I thought, and thought, and looked and searched, and some trials and mistakes later, I found my Personal Chef Business.
+Vera’s Home Kitchen was born.
 Maybe it was a natural expansion of my love for food and wine, after running my own restaurant kitchen, years back.
 And you know what?
 I don’t hurt when I stand!
 So, perfect!
-Running my own business is also flexible enough to manage the work load when I don’t feel that well.
+Running my own business is also flexible enough to manage the workload when I don’t feel that well.
 I don’t have employees to worry about when I need to take few days off.

-Little did I know that I started some of the most exciting chapter of my professional career!
+Little did I know that I started some of the most exciting chapters of my professional career!

-I’ve cooked regular meals for someone on super strict diet, when everything I prepared had to be finely pureed and fed via feeding tube.
+I’ve cooked regular meals for someone on a super strict diet when everything I prepared, loaded with nutrients she needs, had to be finely pureed and fed via feeding tube.
 I’ve prepared high-end gourmet wine dinners with expert wine pairing, or a manager’s get-away on the yacht, where everything had to be top notch.

 Looking back I realized that I didn’t enjoy repetitions in my life, and need to challenge myself all the time.

 That’s why this business is the best thing that happened to me.
 I get to be creative, flexible, I get to improvise, make my own decisions and even choose my own clients!
 To stay on top of the game, I also constantly study new trends and diets so I can help my clients making healthier choices.